 L.C.B.
-Management Sdn Bhd ("LCBM"), a wholly-owned subsidiary of TTB, has a balance construction order book of RM90 million from Projek Alam 2012 Sdn Bhd, Wonderful Insights Sdn Bhd, Xtra Touch Sdn Bhd and Good Debut Sdn Bhd.
-Barring any unforeseen circumstances, the Group expects to be able to recognise between RM10 million to RM15 million as revenue in subsequent accounting periods.
+Management Sdn Bhd ("LCBM"), a wholly-owned subsidiary of TTB, has a construction order book of RM52.2 million from Projek Alam 2012 Sdn Bhd, Wonderful Insights Sdn Bhd and Xtra Touch Sdn Bhd and barring any unforeseen circumstances, the Group expects to be able to recognise it as revenue in subsequent accounting periods.